-Remnants: Eldon Cemetery on the southeast side of Barker Rd about a 1/2 northeast of the intersection, Richland Cemetery & historical marker on Shannon Run Rd about a 1/2 mile north of the intersection
+Remnants: Eldon Cemetery on the southeast side of Barker Rd about 1/2 of a mile northeast of the intersection, Richland Cemetery and historical marker on Shannon Run Rd about 1/2 of a mile north of the intersection

 Description: Eldon was a variant name of Spencer Station which is still considered a populated area for census purposes.
-It had a train station on the B & O Railroad, a school, general store, row of houses, the Eldon Coal Company, a coal tipple, & a Quaker church.
-Residents were buried in Eldon & Richland Cemeteries.
+It had a train station on the B&O Railroad, a school, general store, row of houses, the Eldon Coal Company, a coal tipple, and a Quaker church.
+Residents were buried in Eldon and Richland Cemeteries.

 Fish Basket – Cambridge Township